 Even though many of these features may be surplus to requirements, they do give users a good indication of the level of technical expertise SiteGround can offer.
 So for a Linux-based site that you hope to scale up, this provider definitely has the right tools for the task.

-Read our full SiteGround review.
+Read our full SiteGround review (opens in new tab).

 With Hostwinds' unmanaged VPS plans, you are given total control over your hosting.
-You can take your pick from a wide range of operating systems, including openSUSE, CentOS, Ubuntu, Fedora, and Debian.
+You can take your pick from a wide range of OSs, including openSUSE, CentOS, Ubuntu, Fedora, and Debian.
 What’s more, it’s possible for you to set up and configure your chosen OS in any way you choose and tweak your backup system.

 It’s important to remember that deciding on an unmanaged package will require you to be more responsible for it—it won’t be the responsibility of your hosting provider.
 For example, if you stumble across a hard-to-solve software issue it’s you who will have to find a way to fix it.
 Still, experienced Linux users shouldn’t find this too intimidating.

 But even with these advanced features, many components of Hostwinds' plans are still fairly straightforward and simple to use.
 For example, site management is conducted through cPanel, while WordPress and other installs are automated via Softaculous.
 You’ll also find one-click Nextcloud (opens in new tab) install, and more.

 And because there are no management fees, you’ll receive 50% off your package.
 Regular managed Linux VPS plans start at $8.24 a month for 1GB RAM, one CPU core, 30GB disk space, and 1TB traffic, and go all the way up to $395.24 for 96GB RAM, 16 cores, 750GB disk space, and 9TB traffic.